-To get started on Mercatox, visit the official website (mercatox.com) and click on the Sign Up icon.
+To get started on Mercatox, one should visit the official website (mercatox.com) and click on the Sign Up icon.

-Once logged in, its always advisable you proceed to set your security settings.
-Click on the profile icon
+Once logged in, it's always advisable for a user to proceed to the security settings.
+The one should click on the profile icon

-However, for higher withdraw limits, one has to verify the account by uploading two pictures of their ID and an official document that has their personal address.
-By verifying your account, you gain access to withdraw up to 5 BTC in 24 hours.
+However, for higher withdrawal limits, one has to verify the account by uploading two pictures of their ID and an official document containing the personal address.
+By verifying the account the user gains access to withdrawals of up to 5 BTC in 24 hours.

 How To Buy On Mercatox Exchange